SilasAlarapon20/alx-pre_course/0x01-git/README.md

-My first readme
+The name of this project is GIT.

-This repository is based on grit project from ALX Software Engineering course.
+This repository is based on Git project from ALX Software Engineering course.
 It comprises of the following tasks:

 **Create and setup your Git and GitHub account**